Rajul-Tiwari/majestic-vest-8576/README.md

         <li>Login, Logout Module</li>
         <li>User Module</li>
         <li>Admin Module</li>
-        <li>Booking Management Module</li>
-        <li>Feedback Module</li>
-        <li>Report Module</li>
-        <li>Trip Package Management Module</li>
+        <li>Activity Module</li>
-        <li>Route Mangement Module</li>
+        <li>Ticket Module</li>
     </ul>
     <h3 id="features">Features</h3>
     <ul>
         <li>User and Admin authentication &amp; validation with session uuid having.</li>
         <li>Admin Features:<ul>
                 <li>Administrator Role of the entire application</li>
-                <li>Only registered admins with valid session token can add/update/delete Package,Hotel,Route or
+                <li>Only registered admins with valid session token can add/update/delete Activity or
                   customer from main database.</li>
-                <li>Admin can access the details of different Routes, Bus, Packages,
-                    TicketDetails,Feedback,Customer,Reports,etc.</li>
             </ul>
         </li>
         <li>User Features:<ul>
                 <li>A user can register himself or herself on the platform.</li>
-                <li>He/She can check the Packages and Hotels availabilty.</li>
+                <li>He/She can check the Activity availabilty.</li>
-                <li>If Trip Package is available, can book the trip package by providing payment details.</li>
+                <li>If Activity is  available, can book the Ticket for thet activity by providing payment details.</li>
-                <li>After booking, he will get booking details for the whole Package inside this there will be all
+                <li>After booking, he will get booking details for the activity,inside this there will be all
                     details regarding the ticket details ,total cost, etc.</li>
-                <li>If the customer want can cancel the booking.</li>
+                <li>If the customer want can cancel the booking ,he is able to delete his ticket.</li>
             </ul>
         </li>
     </ul>